vocobox/vocobox/README.md

 #VOCOBOX

-Voice controller for digital instruments
+Voice Controller for Digital Instruments

-<script src="doc/scripts/mermaid.full.min.js"></script>

 ## Description

 Vocobox intend to provide singers with a software able to turn their voice to a musical controller.
 Voice features (pitch, volume, ...) are used to control external software or hardware producing music.

+We rather want to build a voice-to-instrument application than a audio-to-midi application.
+For this reason we found sufficient to control synthetizer in terms of frequency and amplitude, without clearly defining note on/off events.
+It makes mapping easier, and result is good enough.

 ###### VOCOBOX 1.0 (01/01/2015)

 At this step we are mainly evaluating pitch detection algorithms using the <a href="https://github.com/vocobox/human-voice-dataset">Human Voice Dataset</a>, a dataset containing notes sung by a singer.
-We define score such as note onset latency, pitch detection latency and <a href="https://github.com/vocobox/vocobox/blob/master/Benchmark.md">compare samples scores with each other</a>.
+We define score such as note onset latency, pitch detection latency and <a href="https://github.com/vocobox/vocobox/blob/master/Benchmark.md">compare samples scores with each other</a> (although the synthetizer does not require explicit note on, we need to consider note on criterias for benchmarking pitch detection).

-We also evaluate pitch detection <i>in live</i> by recording the voice with a microphone, and by generating a feedback sound sounds with a synthetizer controlled according to voice analysis.
+We also evaluate pitch detection <i>in live</i> by recording the voice with a microphone as input and by generating as output a feedback sound with a synthetizer controlled according to voice analysis.

 To build Vocobox, we gathered :
 * a full java additive synthetizer made by chaining oscillators, filters, and other hardware emulation of real synthetizer components based on <a href="http://www.softsynth.com/jsyn/">JSyn</a>.
 As of Jan.
 2015, JSyn has become an <a href="https://github.com/philburk/jsyn">open source project</a>.